 Customer retention makes money

-Let's be honest, it's all about return on investment when it comes to implementing new strategies – and customer retention is solid as a rock.
-In fact, a mere 5% increase to your customer retention efforts can increase profits by between 25% and 95%.
+Let's be honest, it's all about return on investment when it comes to implementing new strategies and customer retention is solid as a rock.
+In fact, on average 80% of your revenue comes from 20% of your most loyal customers, so investing in customer retention will directly impact your bottom line.

 How CRM Software Can Help